DEVESHTARASIA/bigDS/core/src/main/scala/org/apache/bigds/SpectralKMeans/README.md

 You need to install Spark 1.3.0 or higher versions together with hadoop 1.0.4 as storage support.

-After building with sbt, use spark-submit tool to all functions.
+After building with sbt, use spark-submit tool to submit applications to Spark cluster.

 	Step1: Generate data using "DataGenerator".
 	Step2: Run KMeansTest, SkLSHTest, SkNystromTestor SpectralKMeansTest and see their processing time and clustering accuracy(WSSE value).
 KMeansTest directly calls Spark MLlib's KMeans class.
 It is used as a reference for clustering quality measurement.